omerkarabacak/teleport/docs/5.0/preview/cloud.md

 ## Billing

-Usage will be collected, but billing will not be set up until February.
+Usage data will be collected, but billing will not be set up until February.
-The preview version of Teleport Cloud will be free of charge to customers until we commit to a formal SLA.
+The preview version of Teleport Cloud is provided with free of charge primarily for testing and POC purposes until we commit to a formal SLA.

 ## Managed Teleport Settings